imantoghraei/Data_paper/README.md

 # Can Parameterizations Reproduce Gravity Waves Momentum Fluxes and Drag Simulated by a Global High-Resolution Model?

 This repository contains the necessary files and instructions for generating data and figures used in the paper *"Can parameterizations reproduce the gravity waves momentum fluxes and drag simulated by a global high-resolution model?"*.
-It includes raw ICON data, parameterization schemes, and Python code for figure generation.
+It includes a link to download ICON data, Fortran codes for parameterization schemes, and a Python code for figure generation.

 ## Table of Contents